lfelikson/datasciencecoursera/cleaning_data/project/CodeBook.md

 Variables

-subject.id: The subject who performed the activity. activity.description: The activity performed.
+<p>subject.id: The subject who performed the activity.
+<p>activity.description: The activity performed.

-Following variables contains the average of each variable with same name in the original dataset, for each activity and each subject.
+<p>Following variables contains the average of each variable with same name in the original dataset, for each activity and each subject.

 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y